Alena Vinnitskaya: Cosmopolitan Ukraine

-The debut work Davay zabudem vsyo by Vinnitskaya as the independent artist became a mega-hit, and has reached the top of popularity in Ukrainian and Russian hit parades.
-Soon the second hit of the singer appeared, Rassvet, and the single Vidish ya zhiva followed it.
-These mega-popular songs became a sunrise of Vinnitskaya as the independent, thinking singer.
-Some time later she played on the scene together with The Cardigans, who came to Ukraine to give their one concert.
-Before the concert Nina Person has listened to a few Vinnitskaya's works and remained satisfied, saying during the press conference that she liked the songs of Alena Vinnitskaya.
+Vinnitskaya's debut song Davay zabudem vsyo reached the top of popularity in Ukrainian and Russian hit parades.
+Her second hit song was Rassvet, and the single Vidish ya zhiva followed it.
+Some time later, she played with The Cardigans, who came to Ukraine to play their one concert.
+Nina Person said during a press conference that she liked Alena Vinnitskaya's songs.

 In 2004, Vinnitskaya signed an agreement with the representative of world-famous recording company Universal Studios and soon the first album of the singer Rassvet appeared.

 A year later the second album 007 represented Vinnitskaya in a traditionally male role — as the secret agent.
 She has coped with a complex and male character, proposing to the audience her own version of James Bond music.
 The album also contains new visions of singer's hits in performance of popular DJ's in the country.

 The premiere of the new song Kukly, the main song on Vinnitskaya's third album, took place on 13 February 2006.
 A video version of this work was released a week later.

 Vinnitskaya, as usual, is the author of music and lyrics.